What Is A Pilonidal Cyst And What Are Its Causes?

 Pilonidal disease is a chronic skin condition where people face repeated issues of pineal cysts in posterior pelvic areas.
 It is indicated by one or more sinus tracts, which are cavities with a narrow opening on the skin surface.
 In most cases, the cavity is filled with nests of hair.
 A non-inflamed lump is known as a pilonidal cyst, but if the sinus becomes infected a pilonidal abscess may form.

+An average pilonidal cystectomy takes around 45 minutes.
 Pilonidal cyst drainage is imperative for the initial treatment of an abscess.
 The key is to make sure you see a surgical specialist who focuses on the appropriate placement of the incision.
 Strategic placement not only will lead to the immediate resolution, but also will allow for the minimization of the amount of tissue needed for the subsequent surgical excision.
 One will feel so much relief with this drainage and then, of course, the addition of antibiotics.
-Of note: local anesthesia in the region has limited efficacy due to the localized inflamed tissues.
-You will get some pain control, but it will still hurt like a MF — there’s no sugarcoating it.
+We like to note that for this procedure, local anesthesia in the region has limited efficacy due to the localized inflamed tissues.

 Pilonidal Cyst Surgery Recovery